-The 2021-22 academic scholarship application is CLOSED.
-The deadline to submit your application was May 15, 2021.
+The 2022-23 academic scholarship application is open as of March 15, 2022.
+The deadline to submit your application is May 20, 2022.
 We hope to have final decisions out by late July/early August at the latest.

 You can access the online scholarship portal here: cfvi.co/ScholarshipPortal.

 Consistent with the Foundation’s mission to enhance the quality of life for children, youth, and families in the territory by making enriching opportunities attainable, funds for the scholarships are provided through generous donors to CFVI.
 In 2021, CFVI awarded more than $139,065 in scholarship awards to 58 Virgin Islands students.
 For the 2022-2023 scholarship cycle, CFVI will be awarding academic scholarships based on the following criteria.
 An applicant must:

 - Be a senior in or graduate of a U.S. Virgin Islands high school (or a graduate of a high school outside of the territory who can provide documentation that they transferred due to the COVID-19 pandemic or Hurricanes Irma and Maria)